JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 This optimization will remove the groups, for example, around functions explicitly marked as `@NonSkippableComposable` and functions that are implicitly not skippable (inline functions and functions that return a non-`Unit` value such as `remember`).

-> This feature is considered [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels) and is thus disabled by default.
+> This feature is considered [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels) and is disabled by default.
 >
 {type="warning"}